Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-{\textbf{\emph{Mechanism Questions}}} The three mechanism questions are designed to test the following three standard, belief-based sub-mechanisms, which can potentially explain why investors care about certain startup characteristics.
-First, some startup characteristics can be indicators of the startup's future financial returns.
-To test this mechanism, investors need to evaluate the percentile rank of each startup profile compared to their previously invested startups, which is the quality evaluation question ($Q1$).
-Second, some startup characteristics may be suggestive of the startups' willingness to collaborate with certain investors rather than using other financial tools for their fundraising purposes, which is the ``loyalty" evaluation question ($Q2$).
-Similar to the marriage market, the entrepreneurial financing process is also a two-sided matching process.
-Therefore, this type of ``loyalty" potentially also matters.
-To test this channel, investors need to evaluate the probability that the startup will accept their investment rather than other investors'.
-Third, investors may use certain startup characteristics as indicators of the startup's risk (i.e., the second moment).
-Therefore, investors also evaluate the risk percentile rank of each startup profile compared with the startups they have invested in,\footnote{For special characteristics like founder's gender, race, and age, the first mechanism question ($Q_1$) tests one of the most common statistical discrimination mechanisms.
-The second mechanism question ($Q_2$) tests a typical confounding mechanism in a two-sided matching market in the discrimination literature.
-The third mechanism question ($Q_5$) sheds light on whether the belief of expected variance affects an investor's decision or not, which is discussed in detail in \cite{neumark_detecting_2012} and \cite{heckman1998detecting}.} which is the risk evaluation question ($Q_5$).
+\textbf{\textit{(Belief-based) Mechanism Questions}} --- The mechanism questions are designed to test the following three standard, belief-based discrimination mechanisms.
+First, being a minority can be indicative of a startup’s future financial returns (i.e., the first moment).
+To test this mechanism, investors need to evaluate the percentile rank of each startup's probability of generating higher financial returns compared to the startups they have previously invested in (i.e., ``profitability" evaluations $Q_1$).
+Second, given that the entrepreneurial financing process is essentially a two-sided matching process, investors also need to evaluate the probability that a startup will accept their investment rather than other investors' (i.e., ``availability" evaluations $Q_2$).
+Third, investors may use the founder's group membership as an indicator of a startup's risk (i.e., the second moment).
+Hence, investors also evaluate the risk percentile rank of each startup profile (i.e., ``risk" evaluations $Q_5$). $Q_5$ was not in the original design but was added later based on investors' feedback for the purpose of checking robustness.
+Therefore, it only applies to a small number of investors receiving the matching incentive.\footnote{$Q_5$ is placed after all the other evaluation questions to minimize its impact on the originally designed questions} Due to the small sample size of $Q_5$, risk-related results are not reported.